 In 1993, Sidran combined his art with his soul on Life's a Lesson, a jazz-infused collection of Jewish liturgical and folk songs, featuring singer Carole King and a host of jazz luminaries.
 In a five-decade career (so far), this Go Jazz release is one of the crowning personal and artistic achievements.

 The end of the century brought another emotional highlight - the release of Concert for Garcia Lorca, a tribute to the martyred Spanish poet, Federico Garcia Lorca.
 Recorded in the courtyard of Garcia Lorca's home, the album earned Ben another Grammy nomination (he lost to Madonna).

 Ben has maintained his steady output of high-quality work, both on his own (Mr. P's Shuffle, and Live at the Celebrity Lounge,) and with such artists as Van Morrison and Diana Ross.
 In 2001 he produced two more Grammy-nominated albums, Mose Chronicles (Mose Allison) and It's Like This (Rickie Lee Jones).

 Building on the Spanish influence that infused the Garcia Lorca release, in 2002 Ben wrote and produced (along with son Leo) the bi-lingual children's CD, El Elefante, winner of the Parents’ Choice Award.
 That year, Ben somehow found time to return to the UW as artist-in-residence, and release his critically acclaimed memoir, Ben Sidran: A Life in the Music (Taylor).

-In 2003, Ben and Leo created Nardis Music, a full-service label featuring enhanced CD's of all original releases.
+In 2003, Ben and Leo created Nardis Music, a bouique label featuring enhanced CD's of all original releases.
 Among its first releases was Ben’s own Nick's Bump (2004).
 This was followed by Bumpin’ at the Sunside, recorded live in Paris (2006) and Cien Noches, recorded live in Madrid (2008).
 In 2010, Sidran completed Dylan Different, a tribute to the music of Bob Dylan; in 2012, he received the Distinguished Alumni Award from the University of Wisconsin and published his long awaited text on the Jewish influence on American popular music, There Was a Fire: Jews, Music and the American Dream.
-His most recent recordings are Don’t Cry For No Hipster (April, 2013) and Blue Camus (April 2015), Picture Him Happy (January, 2017), and Ben There, Done That (January, 2019) Who’s The Old Guy Now (2020) and Swing State (2022).
+His most recent recordings are Don’t Cry For No Hipster (April, 2013) Blue Camus (April 2015), Picture Him Happy (January, 2017), and Ben There, Done That (January, 2019) Who’s The Old Guy Now (2020) and Swing State (2022).